 First and probably your best option is the Amsterdam public library.
 This might seem dull, but once you have checked out the beautiful building and great interior of the Central Amsterdam public library (OBA) near Central Station, with its fantastic view, you probably don’t want to leave again.
 Find all libraries on the map: (1 is the central one).

-9. Find a cinema in Amsterdam
+9. How to find a cinema in Amsterdam

-All English spoken films in Dutch cinemas are easy to see for tourists because films are always subtitled for the Dutch.
-Seeing a film is a good and budget friendly way to spend an evening in Amsterdam, but you probably want to choose the film first.
+All English spoken films in Dutch cinemas are easy to see for tourists because films are always subtitled in Dutch.
+Seeing a film is a good and budget-friendly way to spend an evening in Amsterdam, but you probably want to choose the film first.

-If you are interested in the more alternative cinema scene, check out this article on art house cinema’s in Amsterdam.
+If you are interested in the more alternative cinema scene, check out this article on art house cinemas in Amsterdam.

-10. Take a train in The Netherlands
+10. How to take a train in The Netherlands

 Reservations for a train in The Netherlands is not possible, except on international train rides.
 Exploring The Netherlands is easy because of the OV-chipcard (€ 7,50).
 You get the card at a station and charge it with money.
 Then you just chip in and go where you want to go, change trains and see where you will end up!

 International trains from The Netherlands

 You can buy train tickets for trains to other countries on the website of NS, the international section.
+NS: International trains